Nordix/mconnect/README.md

 # mconnect

-Test that makes many connects to a vip address.
+Test programs that makes many connects to a vip address.

-The intention is fast test of connectivity and load-balancing.
-An `mconnect` in server mode is started on all targets and then make connects towards the vip address.
+The purpose is fast test of connectivity and load-balancing.
+`mconnect` in server mode is started on all targets and then `mconnect` in client mode is used to do multiple connects towards the vip address.

 If `mconnect` in server mode is started as a Deployment with many replicas in a Kubernetes cluster `mconnect` can be used to access the